 Intellectual Property Litigation

-• Applied Materials in
+• Applied Materials in:

-• Rambus in a two-week bench trial defeating Samsung’s claim for $400 million damages offset from future patent infringement liability.
+• Rambus in a two-week bench trial defeating Samsung’s claim for $400 million in damages offset from future patent infringement liability.

 Complex Civil Litigation